 ART 307 Intermediate Printmaking

 This course concentrates on the medium of lithography.
 The student learns the basic skills necessary to pull an edition of black and white prints from both stone and plate lithography.
-Offered in the Spring semester.
+Offered every semester.

 ART 308 Intermediate Drawing